Request a Quote

 Day 6 – Full day visit to Matheniko and Jie communities.

 We are to leave the lodge after breakfast and go out to the communities to visit the Jie and Matheniko people.
 Traditional dance and cultural performances shall be made in which we shall note the meagre differences in these 2 different tribes with almost similar cultures.
 Evening take a visit of the local market in Kotido.

-Day 7 – Dodoth and Ik communities visit, evening game drive in Kidepo Valley Park
+Day 7 – Dodoth and Ik communities visit and transfer to Kidepo Valley Park

 The slopes of mount Morungole are home to one of the indigenous tribes in Uganda called the Ik.
 After breakfast at the lodge, we shall visit the Dodoth and Ik communities.
-Evening game drive in Kidepo Valley Park and a visit to the hot springs.
+Afternoon transfer to Kidepo Valley Park.
+Check into your lodge on arrival.